httpwg/http-extensions/draft-ietf-httpbis-replay.md

    responding with the 425 (Too Early) status code ({{status}}), in cases where the risk of replay is judged too great.

+Aside from the first of these, which TLS mandates, any of these techniques is equally effective and a server can use the method that best suits it.

 For a given request, the level of tolerance to replay risk is specific to the resource it operates upon (and therefore only known to the origin server).
 In